StoneStepsInc/fit/README.md

     time.
 For example, disk corruption or direct disk access may change file contents without updating file modification time.

+With scans performed by `fit` 2.0.0 and newer, it is also possible to verify which files were changed between scans comparing scan sets in the database.
+For example, files changed between scans `11` and `12` may be listed with this command:

+    sqlite3 -line -cmd ".param set @SCAN_ID 12" sqlite.db < sql/list-new-files.sql

+Files with version `1` were added in the specified scan and contents of files with greater versions were changed.

 ## Scan Performance

 `fit` scans file trees using multiple threads, but actual scan